People

 ww577@cornell.edu

-At the CoCoCo Lab, he contributes to the design, deployment, and analysis of large-scale behavioral experiments using PsyNet, with particular focus on sensorimotor synchronization paradigms, immersive cognitive tasks, and scalable experimental workflows.
-He is deeply interested in developing methods for studying naturalistic musical behaviors—such as tapping and singing—across diverse populations.
+At the CoCoCo Lab, he contributes to the design, deployment, and analysis of large-scale behavioral experiments, with particular focus on sensorimotor synchronization paradigms and scalable experimental workflows.
+He is deeply interested in developing methods for studying naturalistic behaviors, such as tapping, across globally diverse populations.

 ofer.jpg